Sunday, 3 July 2016

 The only other sentient being was the manager, who was wandering around with a video camera, recording the amazing scene.

 Having been assured last night that the cafés would be open early, we retraced our steps into the main street, bought a large bag of croissants and settled down to enjoy them in the cosy interior of the Café du Commerce, where there were already a good number of customers.

 It was still cold outside.
 We had two rounds of coffee, as we knew there would be no bars along the way today.

 When we finally left town, we followed a sharply rising road past the graveyard, and at the first bend we struck out on a stony track which led to a chapel on the very edge of the cliffs, where a statue of the Virgin gazed protectively out over the river and the village of Yenne.

-This chapel was built in a period of pious nineteenth-century fervour following the unification of Savoie with France.
+This chapel was built in a period of patriotic fervour following the unification of Savoie with France in 1860.

 The path continued to rise inexorably through a forest.
 In places the bare rock was deeply scored by the wheels of generations of passing carts.

 It was hard to imagine the constant traffic of those times, when this was the main road – these days the track is in danger of being swallowed up by the forest through lack of use.

 Some parts of the track wound their way through spacious glades, but other parts were hemmed in by tight, prickly scrub and often terrifyingly exposed to the drop.